:

 CTE is preventable.
 With the right strategies in place, we can ensure that our children, athletes and military personnel avoid the devastating consequences of repeated brain injuries.

-Following the swift passage of this bill, CLFC offers the following recommendations to the Minister of Health for inclusion in a national strategy to support and improve brain injury awareness, prevention and treatment.
+Following the swift passage of this bill, CLFC offers the following recommendations to the for inclusion in a national strategy to support and improve brain injury awareness, prevention and treatment.

 One, implement age-specific regulations to prevent brain injuries in youth sports.